HaydenFaulkner/BicycleDetection/README.md

 ## Usage
 In the main directory there are six python scripts available to run to perform different things.
 The main two are:

-- `full.py` takes videos held in `data/unprocessed` and extracts frames, detects, tracks, adn visualises.
+- `full.py` takes videos held in `data/unprocessed` and extracts frames, detects, tracks, and visualises.
 It will create a number of directories to store different data and visualisations:
     - `data/stats` to store video stats `.txt` files
     - `data/frames` to store extracted frames as `.jpg`s